Introducing the 2017 Self-Assessment Form (formerly SMEP)

-Once a school has signed up to membership for the academic year, they will be issued with a SMEP form, the Partner Menu and our Terms & Conditions
+Once a school has signed up to membership for the academic year, they will be issued with the self-assessment form, the Partner Menu and our Terms & Conditions.
+This is slightly different for our infant school members, please click here for the KS1 membership offer 2017.

-Schools must complete the SMEP needs analysis and proposed programme of activity, populating the latter from the Partner Menu (the menu is presented within the framework of the Hubs roles, these are explained in ‘context’ below).
-School can also design their own programme of activity to address their areas of needs if the menu does not offer at suitable option.
-The SoundStorm team can offer consultation and support at any point in this process.
-Before taking forward the proposed programme of work, the completed SMEP and signed Terms and Conditions must be returned and signed off by the SoundStorm team.
+Primary and Secondary schools should complete the assessment and use the partner menu to propose a programme of activity.
+The menu is presented within the framework of the Hub core roles, these are explained in ‘context’ below.
+A school can also design their own programme of activity if the menu does not offer a suitable option.
+At SoundStorm, we can offer consultation and support at any point in this process.
+Before taking forward the proposed programme of work, the completed form and signed Terms and Conditions must be returned to us for approval.
+We will then take forward the scheduling.

 You can download the relevant documents and forms here: